falconsmilie/phospy/README.md

 The example output directory under `examples/output/` shows the generated CSV files.

-## Documentation Guide
+## Testing and Reference Data

-The main supporting documentation lives here:
+The supporting documentation is split by topic:

-- [`docs/parity.md`](docs/parity.md) explains what parity means in this repository, which seams are fixture-backed, and what claims are currently supported
+- [`docs/parity.md`](docs/parity.md) explains what parity means here, how to run the fixture-backed suite, and which options affect pytest output
-- [`docs/fixtures.md`](docs/fixtures.md) explains the fixture and trace directories, generation commands, and the difference between committed reference data and temporary debugging output
+- [`docs/fixtures.md`](docs/fixtures.md) explains the fixture and trace directories, generation commands, and which outputs are committed reference data
-- [`CONTRIBUTING.md`](CONTRIBUTING.md) covers local setup, tests, linting, and CI expectations
+- [`CONTRIBUTING.md`](CONTRIBUTING.md) covers local setup, linting, tests, and CI expectations

 ## Project Status